Tuesday, 19 November 2019

 6. Roll into balls about an inch big; place close together on a baking tray lined with greaseproof paper; freeze a couple of hours or overnight

-7. Remove frozen pfeffernuse from tray, bag up and pop in freezer
+7. Bag up frozen pfeffernuse and pop back in the freezer.

 10. Bake 8-10 mins